Versión en español

 Examples

 Finally, we'll show some examples using simple tags.
-First we'll make a link to other page (HTML a tag), we'll render text in different styles (HTML b tag and HTML i tag), we'll insert an image (HTML img tag) and separate all the examples with line breaks (HTML br tag)
+First we'll make links to other pages (HTML a tag), we'll render text in different styles (HTML b tag and HTML i tag), we'll insert an image (HTML img tag) and separate all the examples with line breaks (HTML br tag)

 Code View